agylia/public-api/README.md

 ```

 #### Users Activity
 You can use the _GetUsersActivity_ API to retrieve any and all activity that has occurred for any user since the supplied input date/time.
 You can also optionally restrict the results to records in a particular state.
+The number of activities returned is limited to `500`, and if you wish get more activities you should make additional requests using the `next_cursor` property from the previous response.
 This call happens in real-time.

 ```
 {
     // Message arguments
     params: {
-        date: string,       // required, on or after date
+        from_date: string,  // required, on or after date
+        to_date: string,    // optional, before date
-        states: array       // optional, filter results to specified states }
+        states: array,      // optional, filter results to specified states
+        cursor: string      // optional, cursor to get next batch of results }
 }
 ```